Service + Area

 - Tri-Peak keeps Seneca work tied to milestone-driven sequencing by confirming access, staging, and the first downstream dependency before the next release, delivery, or crew mobilization.

-- Seneca, MO planning for concrete foundations is coordinated against Newton County routing, nearby coverage in Neosho, Joplin, Diamond, and Granby, and current site readiness so the next release supports the sequence-critical handoff rather than a generic dispatch pattern.
+- Seneca, MO concrete & foundation work planning accounts for Newton County access, nearby work in Neosho, Joplin, Diamond, and Granby, and the site readiness details that control the next handoff.

 Seneca Market Planning Notes

-- Seneca is treated as a ring-1 service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Newton County work conditions.
+- Seneca is treated as a local service market within Tri-Peak's Neosho-centered coverage plan, with dispatch and sequencing decisions coordinated around Newton County work conditions.

 - Local routing for Concrete & Foundation Work in Seneca commonly overlaps Neosho, Joplin, Diamond, and Granby, so crew moves and deliveries are sequenced against nearby commitments instead of planning each stop in isolation.